 Thembisa Gauteng, South Africa Travel Guide

 Tembisa's significant sites are public spaces and community facilities.
-For formal centers like the Arts Centre, check local listings or ask a guide for operating hours and scheduled events.
+For formal centers like the Arts Centre, check what's on locally or ask a guide for operating hours and scheduled events.
 Access to some community projects may merit prior arrangement, often through a local tour operator.
-Generally, no entry fees apply to public spaces, but contributions to community centers are welcomed.
+Generally, no entry fees apply to public spaces, but support for community centers are welcomed.

-Always ask permission before photographing people, especially children.
+Always get consent before taking pictures of people, particularly for kids.
 Be respectful, discreet, and explain your desire to take a photo.
 Respect declines without argument.
 Engage with local guides for context and personal stories that bring these sites to life.
 Less crowded times for public spaces might be weekday mornings.

 Tembisa itself, through its historical districts and community narratives, functions as an open-air museum of lived experience.